GenericPirate/tmux/Getting-Started.md

 <p><img src="images/tmux_choose_tree1.png" align="right" width=376 height=243>
 tmux includes a mode where sessions, windows or panes can be chosen from a tree, this is called tree mode.
-It can be used browse sessions, windows and panes; to change the attached session, the current window or active pane; to kill sessions, windows and panes; or apply a command to several at once by tagging them.</p>
+It can be used to browse sessions, windows and panes; to change the attached session, the current window or active pane; to kill sessions, windows and panes; or apply a command to several at once by tagging them.</p>